Does IG Have an ISA in 2026?

 How Does IG's ISA Compare to Competitors?

 IG sits in the middle ground between premium brokers and budget platforms.
 It’s cheaper than Hargreaves Lansdown for active traders, but not quite as low-cost as some commission-free apps.
 The balance of price, platform quality, and reliability makes it a solid all-rounder.
+For a broader look at how IG compares on features beyond ISAs, my eToro vs IG comparison covers the key differences.

 Is IG Cheaper Than Hargreaves Lansdown?